DannyArends/CTLmapping/README.md

 install_github("CTLmapping", "DannyArends", subdir="Rctl")
 ```

-Learn more about the [the R commands](https://github.com/DannyArends/CTLmapping/blob/master/Learn CTL/STARTINGinR.md)
+After this learn more about the [the R commands](https://github.com/DannyArends/CTLmapping/blob/master/Learn CTL/STARTINGinR.md) to start mapping CTLs on example data and how to prepare your own experimental data.

 ### Download the software (R, C and D)